GatinSDK/todoapp/README.md

 ## Features
 - Add, delete, check and uncheck tasks
 - Add, edit and delete categories with their selected icon and color
-- All changes saves by LocalStorage
+- All changes saves on LocalStorage

 ## Preview